aali195/CodeAnalyser/README.md

 # CodeAnalyser
-Basic Perl script that counts the number of instructions and comments in source code
+Basic Perl CGI script that counts the number of instructions and comments in source code.

+# Usage
+Access the script through your internet browser after setting up a CGI wrapper.